-The founders of Google, Beyoncé, the founder of Amazon, Anne Frank, Yo Yo Ma, the creator of Wikipedia, Julia Child, P.Diddy, and Gabriel Garcia Marquez all received a Montessori education.
+The founders of Google, Beyoncé, the founder of Amazon, Anne Frank, Yo Yo Ma, Julia Child, P.Diddy, and Gabriel Garcia Marquez all received a Montessori education.

 The Montessori approach to education spans six continents and has thrived for more than one hundred years by cultivating: